mrbell/mrbell-blog/content/processing-whole-files-spark-s3.md

         # I use basename() to get just the file name itself
         return os.path.basename(s3key), data

-Then I create an RDD using `textFile` on the file listing file.
+Then I create an RDD using `parallelize` on the listing of files to process.
 The RDD items will be the paths (ok fine, *keys*) of the files that I want to process in S3.
 Then I call the RDD's `map` method, using `fetch_data` to parse the files and pass their contents along as a new RDD with the file contents as items, just like I wanted from `wholeTextFiles` in the first place.
 Then you can go ahead and process the resulting data as necessary, e.g. by chaining a call to another `map`, `foreach` or whatever.
 Here's the code, with a chained call to `foreach` to process the data using a function `process_data`.

     :::python
     sc = pyspark.SparkContext('local', 'Whatever')
+    # Create an RDD from the list of s3 key names to process stored in key_list
-    lines = sc.textFile('s3n://'+bucket+"/"+scratchkey_root+"/filelist.txt")
+    file_list = sc.parallelize(key_list)
-    lines.map(fetch_data).foreach(process_data)
+    file_list.map(fetch_data).foreach(process_data)

 So there you have it, a simple way to get around the fact that Spark's `wholeTextFiles` (as of now) does not work with files stored in S3.